ovicon/AndroidAsynchronousMVP/README.md

 About the branches:
 - master - this contains the latest development of the implementaion
-- archive-vNO (Where NO is a number like 1, 2, 3...)
+- archive-vNO (Where NO is a number like 1, 2, 3...) - these contain previous versions

 License